akej74/grid-control/README.md

  - A driver is needed, see "MCP2200/MCP2221 Windows Driver & Installer" on the [product page](http://www.microchip.com/wwwproducts/en/en546923)

 ### Python environment
-Assuming you have Python 3 installed, the following attitional modules are required (can be installed with "pip").
+Assuming you have Python 3 installed, the following additional modules are required (can be installed with "pip").
 - pip install pyserial
 - pip install wmi
 - pip install pypiwin32